 She also added a red mat to give it weight so that the program still remains the focus of the layout.

-The layout on the left shows the ticket for the ballet.
+The layout on the right shows the ticket for the ballet.

 Paije also balanced out the ticket with journaling in the same size and shape on the opposite side--